 NON-DISCLOSURE AGREEMENT

-THIS AGREEMENT is made as of _________ __, 2000, between Enron, Corp., having its principal address at 1400 Smith Street, Houston, Texas 77002 (“Company”) and PricewaterhouseCoopers LLP, having its principal address at 1301 Avenue of the Americas, New York, New York 10019 ("Participant").
+THIS AGREEMENT is made as of October 18, 2000 (the “Effective Date”), between Enron Net Works LLC having its principal address at 1400 Smith Street, Houston, Texas 77002 (“Company”) and PricewaterhouseCoopers LLP, having its principal address at 1301 Avenue of the Americas, New York, New York 10019 ("Participant").
 Throughout this Agreement, Company and Participant are individually referred to as a “Party” and collectively as the “Parties.”

 The Parties desire to engage in business discussions concerning the possibility of an alliance where the respective products and service offerings of each of the Parties may be integrated and marketed within certain emarket initiatives (the “Evaluation”).
 In connection with the Evaluation it has been and it will be necessary for each Party to review and to discuss with appropriate personnel certain information relating to the other Party’s business and affairs, which such Party considers proprietary and confidential.
-It is understood that neither the Company on the one hand, nor Participant, on the other, is committed by this Agreement to enter into negotiations, discussions or any activity regarding any opportunity, arrangement, or agreement with the other Party, .
+It is understood that neither the Company on the one hand, nor Participant, on the other, is committed by this Agreement to enter into negotiations, discussions or any activity regarding any opportunity, arrangement, or agreement with the other Party.
 In addition, it is understood that other than the obligations related to the confidential treatment of each other’s Confidential Information, nothing in this Agreement is intended to create or imply a contractual relationship between Company and Participant related to the Evaluation, and Participant shall have no commitment, and shall be making no warranty, to Company with respect to any of services that Participant may provide to Company during the Evaluation.

 The Parties are willing to disclose confidential information to each other for the purposes set forth above, subject to the following conditions and limitations:

-1. As used herein, “Confidential Information” means this Agreement and all oral and written non-public, confidential or proprietary information concerning the Evaluation or concerning the Company or Participant, or any directors, officers, employees, representatives, advisors, contractors or agents (collectively, “Representatives”) of the Company or Participant that may provide to any Representative of the other Party at any time, together with analyses, compilations, studies, notes or other documents (collectively, “Analyses”), whether prepared by a Party or by others, to the extent they contain or otherwise reflect such Confidential Information.
+1. As used herein, “Confidential Information” means this Agreement and all oral and written non-public, confidential or proprietary information concerning the Evaluation or concerning the Company or Participant provided by the disclosing Party to the receiving Party or any directors, officers, employees, representatives, advisors, contractors or agents (collectively, “Representatives”) of the other Party, including any such information that may be provided to any Representative of the other Party at any time, together with analyses, compilations, studies, notes or other documents (collectively, “Analyses”), whether prepared by a Party or by others, to the extent they contain or otherwise reflect such Confidential Information.
 Confidential Information shall also mean all business and marketing plans, proprietary software, tools and methodologies (including without limitation Participant’s Change Integration® Methodology, Ascendant Methodology and SUMMIT products), which may be disclosed to the other party.
-“Confidential Information,” as used herein, shall not include information which (a) is, or becomes, publicly known, otherwise than through a wrongful act of a Party; (b) is in the possession of a Party prior to receipt from the other Party or is obtained from a nonparty, without a known obligation of confidentiality; (c) is independently developed by the other Party, provided that it was not derived from the Confidential Information; (d) except for information disclosed by a Party to the other Party regarding the Evaluation prior to the date hereof and not otherwise described in subsections (a), (b), (c) or (e) hereof, is furnished to others by the disclosing Party without restrictions similar to those herein on the right of such others to use or disclose; or (e) is approved in writing by a Party for disclosure.
+“Confidential Information,” as used herein, shall not include information which (a) is, or becomes, publicly known, otherwise than through a breach of this Agreement by a Party; (b) is in the possession of a Party prior to receipt from the other Party or is obtained from a nonparty, without a known obligation of confidentiality; (c) is independently developed by the other Party, provided that it was not derived from the Confidential Information; (d) except for information disclosed by a Party to the other Party regarding the Evaluation prior to the date hereof and not otherwise described in subsections (a), (b), (c) or (e) hereof, is furnished to others by the disclosing Party without restrictions similar to those herein on the right of such others to use or disclose; or (e) is approved in writing by a Party for disclosure.

 2. The term “person” as used in this Agreement shall be interpreted broadly to include, without limitation, any corporation, company, entity, partnership, group, regulatory agency, or other governmental entity, or individual.